cryoFIT/cryo_fit_install/README_for_installation.md

 Centos doesn't work for GUI, it doesn't show CC values as well.

 <History>
-03/2018: transition from cryoFIT to cryo_fit
-02/16/2018: confirmed to run well at Ubuntu (version 14.04 LTS).
+05/15/2018: confirmed to install and run well at macOS, CentOS and Ubuntu 03/2018: transition from cryoFIT to cryo_fit 02/16/2018: confirmed to run well at Ubuntu (version 14.04 LTS).
 11/29/2017: transition from cryo_fit to cryoFIT